LaunchCodeEducation/gis-devops/src/project-requirements/zika-client/index.rst

 Git Workflow
 ------------

 As you work on your project you will be required to **commit early and commit often**.
 Part of your review will include an assessment of your usage of git.
 You are expected to have a history of commits documenting your progress through the use of **descriptive commit messages**.

-Part of this history will include **separate branches for each objective** titled `objective-#` which contains all the commits associated with its completion.
+Your git history should include **separate branches for each primary objective** titled `objective-#` which contains all the commits associated with its completion.

 After completing each objective you can `git merge` the objective feature branch back into your master branch.
-Make sure that you **push your branches** to the remote repo on GitLab at least after completing each of them.
+Make sure that you **push your branches** to the remote repo on GitLab after completing each of the primary objectives.
 This includes pushing the `master` branch after each objective branch is merged into it.

 .. admonition:: Warning